tjamcas/DJ4E-ClassNotes/3-DjangoFeaturesAndLibraries/DjangoFeaturesAndLibraries_Week4_Notes.md

     -	We can auto-increment the primary key index to increase performance
 -	The foreign key is the column that we add to a table so that we can point to a row in another table.
     -	The foreign key is where we will start a link arrow
-    -	By convention, the name of the foreign key column is the name of the table to which it point followed by “_id”.
+    -	By convention, the name of the foreign key column is the name of the table to which it points followed by “_id”.

 #### Representing One-to-Many Models in Django